prebid/prebid.github.io/docs/endpoints/info/bidders/allBidders.md

 ## `GET /info/bidders/all`

 This endpoint return details about all the bidders supported by prebid-server.
+The response is similar to `/info/biders/{bidderName}` but for all bidders rather than the one specified.

 ### Sample Response